Personality Type Compatibility in Relationships

 Sometimes, the answer is no. But much more often, the couple is as “right” for each other as anyone else, and the discomfort they’re feeling is the seed of growth.
 They have woken up from the fever dream of infatuation and arrived on the threshold of a stronger, deeper, and more functional partnership — and they can move into it together by learning to accept their differences and harness the unique strengths they each bring to the table.

-On today’s episode of the podcast, I’m going to tell you how to do that.
-We’re talking about what really makes a couple compatible, and how you can use your differences to build a stronger relationship.
+In this article, I’m going to tell you how to do that.
+You’ll learn what really makes a couple compatible, and how you can use your differences to build a stronger relationship.
+I’ve also recorded an episode of the Love, Happiness and Success podcast on this topic.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

 Too often, we think about compatibility in relationships in terms of “sameness.”
 But the strongest relationships are between people who know how to make good use of their complementary differences, which admittedly is easier said than done.
 Couples who have major irreconcilable differences often get caught up in power struggles over whose way of being is “right.”
 One partner is messy, the other is a neat freak.
 One is a saver, the other is a spender.
 One wants to party every weekend, the other wants to merge with the sofa.
 The question becomes, who will get their way?